SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 Infrastructure does not infer.
 Infrastructure does not decide.

-Infrastructure performs **clerical transformations** on text so that evidence can be stored and retrieved.
+Infrastructure performs **clerical transformations on text** so that:
+- evidence can be stored
+- evidence can be retrieved
+- illegal output can be rejected

-All meaning arises later, when Readers reread evidence.
+All meaning arises later, inside Readers.

 ---

-## I. THE ROLE OF INFRASTRUCTURE

-Infrastructure exists to support three and only three needs:

-1. Preservation of evidence
-2. Retrieval of evidence
-3. Enforcement of forensic constraints

-Infrastructure MUST NOT:
-- interpret content
-- derive meaning
-- compute state
-- influence outcomes
+## CORE ASSERTION

+> Infrastructure may touch text, but must never understand it.

 ---

+## I. SCOPE OF INFRASTRUCTURE

+Infrastructure exists to support **exactly four functions**:

+1. Evidence recording
+2. Evidence retrieval
+3. Context assembly
+4. Output validation

+No other responsibilities are permitted.

+---

 ## II.
-THE INDEXER (TAG EXTRACTION)
+TAG EXTRACTION (CLERICAL ONLY)

-### A. Purpose
+### 1. Purpose

-The Indexer exists solely to extract **concrete anchors** from evidence text to assist retrieval.
+Tags exist to assist retrieval.

+They are not memories.
+They are not meanings.
+They are not interpretations.

+---

-### B. Permitted Extraction
+### 2. Permitted Tags

-The Indexer MAY extract:
+Tags may represent:
 - physical objects
 - locations
 - named entities